spacemeshos/testnet-guide/guide/setup.md

 Follow [this guide](../no_sleep.md) to disable sleep on your computer.

+## TODO
+- Need to recommend a way for users to test routability - maybe via a managed endpoint that attempts to connect to a node and say ping to it - show a desktop notification if ping was received...

 ## Next...
 You are almost done!
 You are now ready to check your [Full Node Status](guide/status.md).